 Screenshot of fake Apple website asking to enter account credentials:

 Manual threat removal might be a lengthy and complicated process that requires advanced computer skills.
-Spyhunter is a professional automatic malware removal tool that is recommended to get rid of Hancitor virus.
+Spyhunter is a professional automatic malware removal tool that is recommended to get rid of Apple order virus.
 Download it by clicking the button below:

 - What is "Apple Email Virus"?

 - STEP 1.
 Manual removal of Hancitor malware.

 - STEP 2.
 Check if your computer is clean.

 Manual malware removal is a complicated task - usually it is best to allow antivirus or anti-malware programs to do this automatically.
 To remove this malware we recommend using Spyhunter for Windows.
 If you wish to remove malware manually, the first step is to identify the name of the malware that you are trying to remove.
 Here is an example of a suspicious program running on a user's computer: